How the trout came to the reception

 The Zeitgeist essay on the back wall of the reception

-Remember the mirror texts in our hotel rooms?
-The textually designed back wall behind the reception desk, which every arriving and departing guest looks at, also refers to the text lines of the Essays by Hanno Millesi The formal division of the text – into identical rectangles – refers to those analogous times when people still had wooden boxes in which the room keys were kept with enormously large tags.
+Do you remember the mirror texts in our hotel rooms?
+The textually designed back wall behind the reception desk, which every arriving and departing guest looks at, also refers to the lines of text in Hanno Millesi’s essay on the concepts of zeitgeist and hotel, but also in the formal division of the text – into identical rectangles – to those analogous times when people still had wooden boxes in which the room keys were kept with enormously large tags.

 Sometimes you have to switch sides to see the big things.